 "Now that the bill has passed the United States Senate and the House of Representatives, the President plans to sign it tonight and employees should expect to return to work in the morning," Sylvia Mathews Burwell, the director of the Office of Management and Budget, told the news source.
-"Employees should be checking the news and [the Office of Personnel Management] website for further updates."
+"Employees should be checking the news and

 Some federal offices saw greater closings

 While some offices saw a large percentage of their employees out of work during the shutdown, others were relatively untouched.
 Fierce Homeland Security reported that Homeland Security saw relatively small portions of its overall workforce furloughed during the three-week period.

 The Science and Technology Directorate saw 95.74 percent of its workforce furloughed, and the Domestic Nuclear Detection Office had 94.78 percent of its staff forced out by the shutdown, according to the news source.
 The relatively small 13.66 percent of DHS employees furloughed did make an impact, but hardly shutdown the department in comparison to other offices deemed less necessary.

 Economists talk about shutdown as potential danger